go-arrower/arrower.org/docs/basics/03-usecases/index.md

         assert.Empty(t, res)
     })
 }
 ```

 ## Instrumentalisation
 The primitives have the advantage that it is easy to write middleware for them.
-Arrower ships with decorators for
+Arrower ships with decorators for:
 * Tracing
 * Metrics
 * Logging